 Prior to the implementation of this activity, RHA was required to hire outside inspectors to conduct all inspections on RHA owned units.
-RHA staff was required to accompany the inspector to each inspection to fill out any additional paperwork.
+Furthermore, RHA staff were required to accompany the inspector to each inspection to fill out any additional paperwork.
 Scheduling these inspections between RHA staff and the third-party contractors often slowed down occupancy, which, over time, cost the agency more money based on the length of the vacancy.

-During FY 2021, RHA staff conducted 56 initial inspections and 171 annual inspections on agency owned units rather than using a third-party contractor.
-Seven quality control inspections were also completed by the Director of Rental Assistance.
+During FY 2022, RHA staff conducted 34 initial inspections and 92 annual inspections on agency owned units rather than using a third-party contractor.
+Sixteen quality control inspections were also completed by the Director of Rental Assistance.